BIBLE PASSAGE(s):

 MEDITATION:

-The scriptures give us
+The scriptures give us some simple (although challenging)

 Be humble and consider others better than ourselves:

-and prideful (the scriptures say that God HATES pride - whatever He hates,
+egotists, backbiters, and prideful (the scriptures say that God HATES

-should not be a part of our life).
+pride – whatever He hates, should not be a part of our life).

 Spur one another:

-that will encourage others to show love and do good deeds.
+things that will encourage others to show love and do good deeds.

 Meet together:

-This brings us all together for a common purpose and encourages us to
+This brings us all together for a common purpose and encourages

-God through the one He has selected to share His Word with us; together
+we hear from God through the one He has chosen to share His

-we worship and praise the Lord.
+Word with us; together we worship and praise the Lord.

 Stop sinning:

-We may fall short at times, however when we continually sin, the sincerity
+We may fall short at times, however when we continually sin, the

 Love God with all we have:

-When we do this, our total being becomes so filled with "good things"
+When we do this, our total being becomes so filled with ‘good things’

 reason – He loves us and wants what is best for us.
 The world can’t even

 come close to showing this kind of love and concern for us.
-"Praise God

-from Whom all blessings flow!"
+“Praise God from Whom all blessings flow!”

 ACTION: